Mavis0210/global-layoffs-analysis-2020-2025/README.md

 Before creating the dashboard, I ran a full cleaning process in SQL, which included:

--fixing inconsistent date formats
+- fixing inconsistent date formats

--converting text-based numeric fields
+- converting text-based numeric fields

--trimming extra spaces
+- trimming extra spaces

--removing duplicates
+- removing duplicates

--handling missing or incomplete entries
+- handling missing or incomplete entries

--creating the final staging table for export
+- creating the final staging table for export

 The cleaned table was then exported as layoffs\_cleaned.csv for use in Power BI.